 Both teams can only afford to win the league with fewer than 85 points if the other side drop more points than themselves in their remaining games.

-Furthermore, Man City’s win over Arsenal on Sunday ended the possibility of an unpresented Premier League title playoff.
+Furthermore, Man City’s win over Arsenal ended the possibility of an unpresented Premier League title playoff.
 Now, if both teams cannot be separated by points, goal difference and goals scored, Man City will be crowned champions based on their points won in head-to-head games (Man City - four, Arsenal - one).

 What is the earliest that Arsenal can win the Premier League?